dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 control plane changes, but to then offer a progressive path towards many innovations in routing.

-### SRv6 as Drop-In GTP Replacement with TE
+### SRv6 with NFV and TE

-The previous section discussed using SRv6 as a drop-in replacement for GTP tunnels in existing mobile networks.
-No new capabilities were introduced by this simple 1 to 1 replacement.
-We now explore additional possible features once SRv6 has been introduced.
+SRv6 can be appleid as a drop-in replacement for GTP without changes in the control-plane.
+This is a simple 1 to 1 replacement.
+However, SRv6 offers much richer possibilities.

 Traffic engineering is a native feature of SR. The SRv6 variant of SR of course supports both strict and loose models of source routing.
 Here, the SID